Germany's Steinmeier poised for reelection as special assembly meets | DW | 13.02.2022

 How does voting take place?

-This time around, the Federal Convention is not meeting in the Reichstag as usual owing to pandemic regulations requiring them to remain 1.5 meters (5 feet) apart.
+This time around, the Federal Convention is not meeting in the Reichstag as usual owing to pandemic regulations requiring the voters to remain 1.5 meters (5 feet) apart.
 Instead, the vote is taking place in the neighboring Paul Löbe House, with delegates spread over several rooms and floors.

 The vote is cast by secret ballot, with delegates called to the voting booths in alphabetical order.